cheshir/ttlcache/README.md

 `AnyKey` is not suitable for _very_ intensive usage.
 Consider writing your own hash function if your keys are complex types, and you faced performance degradation.

-tftcache uses crc64 hash function that is quite fast.

 ## Installation

 `go get -u github.com/cheshir/ttlcache`